Last updated: October 15, 2022

 The padded round attachment is most commonly used on tender or sensitive places, however, it can be used anywhere on the body.
 It’s better for soft tissue relaxation and sensitive muscle groups.
 It is the safest to use close to bones or sensitive places because it is the softest and most flexible of all the attachments.

 It provides enough pressure to help with muscle treatment.
 In the meantime, its pneumatic folds adapt better to the shape of the region it’s treating.
-While the other two round heads maintain their hard shape, the pneumatic has the most flexibility, allowing it to apply pressure to both flat and non-flat surfaces.
+While the other two round heads maintain their hard shape, the pneumatic has the most flexibility, allowing it to apply pressure for both flat and non-flat surfaces.

 ➥Read also… Massage gun for belly fat